Who should consider a high-deductible health insurance plan?

 Enrolling in an HDHP?
 Don't miss out on the tax advantages of an HSA

 If you do decide to enroll in an HDHP, one of the benefits is that you can establish and make contributions to an HSA.
-You can deduct your HSA contributions when you file your tax return, without having to itemize your deductions (the deduction is taken on Schedule 1 of Form 10404)
+You can deduct your HSA contributions when you file your tax return, without having to itemize your deductions.
+(The deduction is taken on Schedule 1 of Form 1040.)16

-You can use the money in your HSA to pay your deductible and other out-of-pocket expenses, as well as any qualified medical expenses that aren’t covered by your health plan.
-Because your HDHP doesn’t provide any non-preventive coverage until your deductible is met, you’ll need to have some way of paying the deductible in case you need medical treatment other than preventive care.
-An HSA is a potential solution for making sure you have the funds available to cover your deductible if necessary.
+You can use the money in your HSA to pay your deductible and other out-of-pocket expenses, as well as any qualified medical expenses that aren't covered by your health plan.
+Because your HDHP doesn't provide any non-preventive coverage until your deductible is met, you'll need to have some way of paying the deductible in case you need medical treatment other than preventive care.
+As long as you make contributions to your HSA, it can be a way to ensure that you have money available to cover your deductible if necessary.

-Since HDHPs are typically among the lower-priced health plans available (but not necessarily the lowest), many people opt to purchase an HDHP, establish an HSA, and then contribute the amount they’re saving in premiums to the HSA each month.
-So if you’re paying $500/month for an HDHP and you’d otherwise be paying $650/month for a traditional health plan with copays and a lower deductible, you can put the $150 savings into the HSA each month instead of paying it to your insurance company.
+Since HDHPs are typically among the lower-priced major medical health plans available (see the example above where the two 2025 Marketplace HDHPs in the Orlando area are Bronze plans, but not the lowest-cost Bronze plans), some people opt to purchase an HDHP, establish an HSA, and then contribute the amount they're saving in premiums to the HSA each month.
+So if you're paying $500/month for an HDHP and you'd otherwise be paying $650/month for a traditional health plan with copays and a lower deductible, you can put the $150 savings into the HSA each month instead of paying it to your insurance company.

 If and when you need to meet your deductible, the money is there for you to use.
 But if you don't end up needing to meet your deductible, the money in your HSA is still yours to keep – it's always tax-free to withdraw it for medical expenses, even if you don't keep your HDHP long-term.